walter-telsnig/bachelors_thesis_2025_2026/README.md

     > [!WARNING]
     > **BERTScore Usage**: The first time you run BERTScore, the application will download a pre-trained model (approx. 400MB+).
 This requires an active internet connection and will take some extra time.
 Subsequent runs will use the cached model and be faster.

+    ### Evaluation Metrics Rationale
+The evaluation combines lexical overlap metrics (ROUGE-1, ROUGE-2, ROUGE-L) with a semantic similarity metric (BERTScore).
+ROUGE scores quantify surface-level overlap between generated and reference summaries, while BERTScore captures semantic similarity using contextualized token embeddings from a pretrained Transformer model.
+This combination allows both syntactic fidelity and semantic adequacy to be assessed.

 ### Tab 5: Batch Evaluation
 -   **Goal**: Evaluate algorithms on an entire dataset at once.
 -   **Inputs**: